SjVer/CASM/DOCUMENTATION.md

 #### Formats
 The option `format` can be used (when in text mode) to specify how the assembler will format the compiled instructions/values.
 In order to give the user as much freedom as possible the format option comes with a lot of features. </b>
 The assembler replaces format specifiers (enclosed in curly braces) in the format using the specified format.
 (That's a lot of "format"'s...).
-A typical example of such a format is this: `"{#x} "`.
+A typical example of such a format is this: `"{#x}. "`.
 This format contains only one specifier: `#x`.
-This specifier tells the assembler to output the value as a lowercase hexadecimal with prefix (turning e.g. 15 into "0x0f ", assuming the bits option is set to 8). </b>
+This specifier tells the assembler to output the value as a lowercase hexadecimal with prefix (turning e.g. 15 into "0x0f. ", assuming the bits option is set to 8). </b>
 There are a number of these specifiers:

 | Specifier | Output |